idaholab/moose/framework/doc/content/source/meshgenerators/BlockDeletionGenerator.md

 !alert note
 Once a block is deleted from the mesh, it should not be referred to in the input.
-Variables and materials can no longer be block restricted to a deleted block for example.
+Variables and materials can no longer be block restricted to a deleted block, for example.

 ## Example input syntax